chessenjoyer17/bazario/README.md

 # Bazario

-**Bazario** is a lightweight handler routing library designed for modular applications, implementing the CQRS (Command and Query Responsibility Segregation) pattern.
-It simplifies development by providing centralized handling of requests (Requests) and events (Notifications), with efficient handler routing and support for both synchronous and asynchronous operations.
+**Bazario** is a lightweight handler routing library designed for modular applications.
+It simplifies development by providing centralized mechanisms for handling requests (Requests) and events (Notifications), with efficient handler routing and support for both synchronous and asynchronous operations.

 ### Key Features
 - **Request Handling**: A streamlined mechanism for handling requests with clear separation of responsibilities